xfoa/spud/docs/protocol.md

 * `KeyDown` / `KeyUp` / `KeyRepeat`: carry a UTF-8 key name (see
   [Key naming](#key-naming)).
 * `MouseMove`: relative deltas in pixels (`i16` each).
+* `MouseAbs`: absolute position normalised to `0..65535`.
+The server maps this to its screen dimensions using `screen_width` / `screen_height` from `SessionInit`.
 * `MouseButton`: `button` is an evdev-like code (`1`=left, `2`=middle,
   `3`=right, `8`=back, `9`=forward); `pressed` is `true` for down, `false` for up.
 * `Wheel`: discrete scroll deltas.
 Lines are passed through; pixel deltas are divided by 10.
 Both axes are clamped to `i8` range.
+* `KeyRepeat`: sent by the client over UDP as a heartbeat for held keys.
+* `MouseButtonRepeat`: sent by the client over UDP as a heartbeat for held mouse buttons.
 * `Keepalive`: sent by the client over UDP as a lightweight liveness signal.

 Events from an unknown `ConnId` are silently dropped.